Key takeaways:

 What are the risks associated with using AI?

 While AI can unlock major opportunities for growth, it’s not without challenges—especially for small businesses with limited resources.
 Jumping in without a clear plan can lead to wasted investments, data issues, or tools that don’t actually solve your problems.
-Moreover, improper use of the technology can potentially open you up to legal issues.
+Moreover, improper use of the technology can expose you to legal issues.

 Here are some of the pitfalls associated with AI systems: